aothms/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_SwitchingDeviceTypeRelay/Documentation.md

-Properties in this property set are applicable for _IfcSwitchingDevice_ with PredefinedType _RELAY_.
+Properties in this property set are applicable for IfcSwitchingDevice with PredefinedType RELAY.